Interacting urn models with strong reinforcement: General introduction

-\begin{remark} In words, we draw at each step and for each urn a red or black ball from either all the urns combined (with probability $p$) or the urn alone (with probability $1-p)$ and add a new ball of the same color to this urn.
-The probability of drawing a ball of a certain color is proportional to $W(k)$ where $k$ is the number of balls of this color.
-The case $d=1$ is an ordinal-dependent version of P\'olya's urn, see e.g. Section 3.2 \cite{pemantle2007survey} or Appendix \cite{davis1990reinforced}. \end{remark}

-Unless otherwise specified, we assume $d=2$ (i.e. two urns) for simplicity.
-Note that many results in this paper can be generalized to the cases $d\geq 2$.
+Unless otherwise specified, we assume $d=2$ (i.e. there are two urns) for simplicity.
+Without loss of generality, we assume that $R_0(1)\geq 1$ and $B_0(2)\geq 1$.
 Let

-be the proportion of black balls in $u_1$ and $u_2$, respectively, at time step $n$.
+be the proportions of black balls in the two urns at time $n$, respectively.

 For an IUM with $p>0$, there is a tendency for different components to adopt a common behavior.
-For example, for IUM with linear reinforcements, e.g. $W(n)=n$, in \cite{MR3217785}, it has been shown that the urns synchronize a.s. as long as $p>0$, i.e.
+For example, for IUM with linear reinforcements, i.e. $W(n)=n$, Dai Pra, Louis and Minelli \cite{MR3217785} proved that if $B_0(1)=B_0(2)$ and $R_0(1)=R_0(2)$, then for any $p>0$, almost surely,

+This phenomenon is called synchronization.
+Moreover, it has been proved in \cite[Theorem 3.2]{MR3452818} that this common limit satisfies